MooersLab/pymolsnips/README.md

 Ultisnips is a Plugin that manages snippets and that works with vim and neovim.
 It is a more recent alternative to snipmate.
 The snippets are stored in a single file that is language specific.
 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="VisualStudioCode"> Visual Studio Code (VSC, Universal)</h3>
 [Visual Studio Code](https://code.visualstudio.com)
 Visual Studio Code is a free editor from Microsoft.
 Its start-up speed is between that of Sublime Text 3 and Atom.
-The installation of plugins is the most painless of the text editors that I have tested.
+The installation of plugins is painless.
-There is website featuring the plugin that are available.
+There is a website featuring the plugins that are available.
 You select the plugin that you are interested and hit an install button on the website to install the plugin on your local machine.
 The bioSyntax plugin includes a lexer for PyMOL, so it is a good idea to install this plugin.
 The lexer will be activated when a PyMOL Macro Language (pml) file is opened.